rachit-bhatt/Data-Analysis---Telco-Customer-Chern/README.md

 3. Run the notebooks or scripts to reproduce the analysis and models.

 ## Results
-Our best model achieved an accuracy of X%, precision of Y%, recall of Z%, and F1 score of W%.
+Our best model `Random Forest` achieved:
+- Accuracy: 78%
+- Precision: 63%
+- Recall: 42%
+- F1 Score: 50%

 ## Future Work
 - Explore more advanced models.